itkimura/Identity-management/README.md

 1. Validation of URI
 - validate URI format
 - validate scheme and path
-2. Parse stirng into object (I used Java <a href="https://docs.oracle.com/javase/7/docs/api/java/net/URI.html">class URI</a> instead of parsing everything manually)
+2. Parse string into object (I used Java <a href="https://docs.oracle.com/javase/7/docs/api/java/net/URI.html">class URI</a> instead of parsing everything manually)
 3. Validate requirements
 - login:source(type:string)
 - confirm:source(type:string)&payment number(type:integer)
 - sign:source(type: string)&documentid(type:string)
-4. return path and parameters when input is valid or throw exceptions.
+4. return path and parameters when input is valid or throws exceptions.

 <img src="https://user-images.githubusercontent.com/61685238/215349772-fefdb20b-4939-4b6e-9b65-40aaa94d5956.jpg" width="900"></img>
 ## Challenges
-1. I built the first solution without the data class and failed with some tests.
+1. I built the first solution without the data class and failed some tests.
 So I added new classes for returning path and parameters and also parameter class, it now handles errors and does not cause exceptions.
 2. There were many conditional expressions which are hard to understand by others.
-So I decided to add separate function to test requirements for queries.
+So I decided to add separate functions to test requirements for queries.
 It looks simpler and readable.
-3. I was not sure about the requirement of client ```"Implementation needs to have a client, which uses the new class.
-You can for example implement the client as another class that uses the relevant methods"``` So I made the client which uses my identity management, however there are improvement possibilities.
+3. I was not sure about the requirement of the client ```"Implementation needs to have a client, which uses the new class.
+You can for example implement the client as another class that uses the relevant methods"``` So I made the client which uses my identity management, however, there are improvement possibilities.

 ## Possible Improvement

-1. The example URIs is missing authority (user information & host) info.
+1. The example URIs are missing authority (user information & host) info.
 My solution can handle when the authority is missing.
 If the URI contains authority, need to improve parsing.
 Example:

   <img src="https://user-images.githubusercontent.com/61685238/215346655-b3c71357-4590-4e1a-a77a-67afdecb7ce4.jpg" width="600"></img>